ltearno/angular2-gwt/README.md

 ## Roadmap

 More documentation and more exploration of Angular.
-In particular the next step is to allow multiple controllers to work together...
+Would be good to cover all the features.